Miscellaneous members of the Innocent Sin and Eternal Punishment casts.

 - Negated Moment of Awesome: Fails to do anything memorable to help the party at the Sky Museum other than guiding the children to safety.

-- No Accounting for Taste: Meta example.
-Due to many fans of the game considering him to be The Scrappy, this trope is in effect for the fanbase.
+- Noodle Incident: What exactly did he did that got him chased by assassins?
 The fact he does not show up at all in Eternal Punishment is pretty much confirmed to be a blatant Fandom Nod.

 - Paper-Thin Disguise: Yukino easily sees through his and Tamaki's disguises.

-- Plucky Comic Relief: Spends more time making a fool of himself in front of his own fiancéee than doing anything helpful.
+- Plucky Comic Relief: Spends more time making a fool of himself in front of his own fiancée than doing anything helpful.

-- Sharp-Dressed Man: Dressed in a white suit while at the office.
+- Sharp-Dressed Man: Dressed in a white suit while at the office, which is a myth gag nod to Kyouji from Devil Summoner.

 - Spoiled Brat: He is heir to the giant Tadashi Satomi supermarket chain.